 How Long Does It Take To Ship A Car?

 To get from Florida to New York by automobile, it’s anywhere from 1,100 to 1,400 miles.
-Car carriers are limited to how long they can drive each day, and most reach about 500-miles per day.
+Our companies drivers are limited to how long they can drive each day, and most reach about 500-miles per day or 8 hours from the Department of Transportation.
 For a trip this length, the estimated time is between three and five days.
 The exact time will depend on how weather and road conditions hold up.

-Evaluating Shipping Costs From Florida To New York
+Evaluating Towing Costs From Florida To New York

 Since cost is always a primary concern when deciding between auto transport services, we’ve put together some sample pricing based on past deliveries made between the states.
 These cost estimates are based on shipping a standard-sized car or a small pickup truck using an open-air hauler to a delivery terminal.